-It’s not easy to talk about erectile dysfunction, but ED is more common than you think.
-Half of all men over age 40 have it, as do many younger men.1 Look around you.
-There’s a good chance that guy sitting next to you might have ED, or that the woman across the room is wondering how to help her partner find answers.
+It’s not easy to talk about erectile dysfunction (ED), but ED is more common than you think.
+In the United States alone, ED affects approximately 30 million men.6 Look around you.
+There’s a good chance that the guy sitting next to you might have ED, or that the woman across the room is wondering how to help her partner find answers.

 What Is ED?

 Erectile dysfunction is when a man either can’t have an erection or can’t keep an erection long enough to have sex.
-ED is not a reflection on you or your sexual partner, since lack of arousal isn’t the problem.
+For only 20% of men with ED, the cause is due to a psychological problem or disorder.2 When the cause of your ED is due to a physical condition, your ED is not a reflection on you or your sexual partner, since lack of arousal isn’t the problem.

 Conditions that Can Cause ED

-ED is often caused by one of several medical conditions that reduce blood flow and nerve functioning.
-This may sound like bad news, but there’s a silver lining — and hope.
-If a medical problem is causing your ED, it means there are many treatment options.
+ED can be caused by one of several medical conditions that reduce blood flow and nerve functioning.
+If a medical problem is causing your ED, it means there are treatment options.

 Prostate cancer isn’t considered a cause of ED on its own, but radiation treatments, hormone therapy, and surgery to remove the entire prostate gland can lead to difficulty in getting or keeping an erection.
 Sometimes erectile dysfunction related to prostate cancer treatment is only temporary, but many guys experience ongoing difficulties that need to be addressed by other means.

-Parkinson’s, Alzheimer’s, MS (multiple sclerosis), and temporal lobe epilepsy can lead to ED because they all interfere with the brain’s ability to communicate sexual desire to the reproductive system.
+Parkinson’s, Alzheimer’s, and MS (multiple sclerosis) can lead to ED because they all interfere with the brain’s ability to communicate sexual desire to the reproductive system.